Skip to content

-5 Masters Betting Trends for the 2023 PGA Tournament
+5 Masters Betting Trends for the 2025 Tournament

 Mitchell South

-The recency of the last Masters tournament gives us some great data to work with, which in turn presents some notable betting trends.
-These betting trends don’t guarantee wagering success, but you can use some of these patterns to help you decide on a bet.
+Following recent Masters betting trends doesn’t guarantee wagering success, but you can use some of these patterns to help you decide on a bet.
 If you are looking for some basic tips on how to bet on golf effectively, check out our compressive guide to get you started.
 You might even read one of these trends and conclude that a particular golfer isn’t worth betting on this year.

-Looking at a golfer’s record from tournaments earlier in the year is a reliable way of handicapping their chances of winning the Masters.
-When you look at the past 12 Masters tournaments, you’ll notice an overwhelming majority of the winners had a top-five finish in another tournament.
+Looking at a golfer’s record from tournaments earlier in the year is a reliable way of handicapping their chances of winning the Masters, at least of late.

 2) Second-Place Finishers Aren’t Worth the Risk